Onizukachi/MarketPriceWatcher/README.md

 cp .env .env.example
 ```

 [Create](https://core.telegram.org/bots/tutorial) a bot in telegram and get a token

 Copy the token into you `.env` file in the variable `TELEGRAM_TOKEN =` with token provided by BotFather

-if you are working without docker, install all gems
+if you are working without docker, install all gems and put the data to connect to your postgres database in `.env'

 ```
 bundle install